jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 </div>
 ```

-The `render`-function creates a so called `mount-point`, which is fritz2's name for the data-binding concept, that
+The `render`-function creates a *mount-point*, that reactively combines some store's data with
-reactively combines some store's data with some node in the DOM-tree.
+some node in the DOM-tree.
 The created mount-point now takes care of
 reacting to new values and keep the UI-fragment up to date.

 Remember that this is the upper part of fritz2's [circle of life](/fundamentals/#understanding-the-circle-of-life)!